 With the support of Global Affairs Canada since 2011, Plan International Canada has improved key health outcomes for women and girls around the world.

-This report focuses on data from a project called Strengthening Health Outcomes for Women and Children (SHOW) and how it is moving the needle on gender equality while making lifesaving sexual and reproductive health services and information more accessible to women and girls.
+This report focuses on data from a project called Strengthening Health Outcomes for Women and Children (SHOW) and how it is helping achieve equality while making life-saving and comprehensive health services and information more accessible to women and girls.

 Responding to the needs of adolescents